-(Administrative Procedure 3720, addressing Computer and Network Use, as approved by the Board in August 2009.
-Security Policy BP 3721. https://go.boarddocs.com/ca/vcccd/Board.nsf/Pub-lic?open&id=policies#
+(Administrative Procedure AP 3720, addressing Computer and Network Use, as approved by the Board in August 2009.
+Security Board Policy BP 3721.

 In keeping with its mission, the District provides computing resources to members of the District community.
 The computers, networks, and computing facilities made available by the District for students, faculty, and staff use are the property of the Ventura County Community College District, and are provided for the completion of academic requirements, scholarship, and District business.
 Use of these resources is a privilege, and may not be used by any person without the proper authorization of the District.